CHTC/chtc-website-source/uw-research-computing/hpc-job-submission.md

 the session is limited to 60 minutes.
 Using another partition (like `pre`) will mean your interactive job is subject to the limits of that partition.

+### For simple testing or compiling

 The command to request an interactive job is `srun --mpi=pmix`, and includes the partition in which you'd like to run the interactive job.

-> Note: At this time, interactive jobs on the "Spark" HPC Cluster can not be used
-> to run MPI code.

 ```
 [alice@login]$ srun --mpi=pmix -n4 -N1 -p int --pty bash
 ```
 {:.term}

+> Note: You will not be able to run MPI code in this interactive session.

 The above example indicates a request for 4 CPUs (`-n4`) on a single node (`-N1`) in the \"int\" partition (`-p int`).
 Adding \"`-t 15`\" would